 “Commitments matter, but stopping global deforestation will take more than words.
 It requires real actions from European producers and on the ground in producing countries, while transforming markets globally,” states IDH.
 “With 2020 coming closer, it is clear that the ambitious objectives of many players concerning no-deforestation in supply chains will not be met.”

-The conference included the release of the preliminary findings of the forthcoming report on European market share of verified sustainable tropical timber from forests and timber sustainability advisors and analysts Probos and the Global Timber Forum (GTF).
+The conference included the release of the preliminary findings of the forthcoming STTC and IDH report on European market share of verified sustainable tropical timber from forests and timber sustainability advisors and analysts Probos and the Global Timber Forum (GTF).
 This looks at latest trade trends in verified sustainable tropical timber, concluding that 25-32% of tropical timer imported into the EU is ‘exposed’ to certification (that equates to the certified production forest area of supplier countries).
 It also estimated that 12.5 million ha of tropical forest would additionally be impacted if the EU imported 100% verified sustainable timber.

 Delegates also asked whether a greater area of sustainably managed, certified forest in South East Asia could be linked to FLEGT Voluntary Partnership Agreement being in place with Indonesia.
 As far as the audience knew, there has not been research bringing evidence of a relationship.
 In addition, MTCS and The Borneo Initiative have been working in the region pushing for certification in the region for 2 decades already.